The broad solutions for climate change that are frequently mentioned are mitigation and adaptation.

 Involves two main solutions.

 The first being reaching peak emissions, and then decreasing emissions yearly until net zero emissions is reached.
-There’s a number of ways this can happen, but much of it centres around reducing the use of carbon intensive energy sources such as fossil fuels, and either becoming far more efficient with energy use, using a greater share of lower or zero carbon energy sources (such as renewables or nuclear, but, some countries have also switched from coal to natural gas in the short term as it usually has a lower emission rate), or reducing energy consumption altogether.
+There’s a number of ways this can happen, but much of it centres around reducing the use of carbon intensive energy sources such as fossil fuels, and either becoming far more efficient with energy use, using a greater share of lower or zero carbon energy sources (such as renewables or nuclear, but, some countries have also switched from coal to natural gas in the short term as it usually has a lower emission rate), or reducing energy consumption altogether (total consumption, and rate of consumption).

 The second is carbon sequestration & storage.
 This involves removing/absorbing carbon from the atmosphere, and storing it in carbon sinks (geological, biological or oceanic reservoirs).